ababaian/VIRUSxDISCVRY/virus/hespivirus_rivalense.md

 interest due to their potency and strength.
 The only geographically annotated samples SRR1725029(1,2,3,5) were collected in Riverside, California, USA.
 Indeed, *L. hesperus* can be found throughout western North America and especially thrive in urban areas [5].
 Beyond these seven runs, there are 31 RNA-seq runs in the SRA annotated to *L. hesperus*.
-These are further organized into four BioProjects in which *H. rivalense* palmprints are detected in all of them.
+These are further organized into four BioProjects in all of which *H. rivalense* palmprints are detected.
 Only 1 of 31 *L. hesperus* samples comes from an adult male spider but is palmprint-negative.

 The top hits are primarily Negeviruses [6] or related to Negeviruses, with the first being a putative polyprotein gene